VSkin

 Is it safe to trade CS2 skins peer-to-peer?

 P2P trading can be safe if you vet your partner and stay inside Steam.
-Verify their profile and reputation, confirm the items through their public inventory, conduct the swap in Steam's official trade window, and confirm with the Steam Mobile Authenticator.
+Verify their profile and reputation, confirm the items in their inventory, conduct the swap in Steam's official trade window, and confirm with the Steam Mobile Authenticator.
 Most losses come from trading outside Steam on a promise or trusting fake middlemen.

 Why can't a trader send me a skin they just received?